Py3plex Documentation

 • Heterogeneous network decomposition

-vs. Other Multilayer Tools: py3plex provides:
+vs. Other Multilayer Tools

 • Lightweight and easy to integrate